McGranahanLab/CONIPHER-wrapper/README.md

 This is a README detailing how to run both mutation clustering and phylogenetic tree building using CONIPHER (COrrecting Noise In PHylogenetic Evaluation and Reconstruction).

-### Running CONIPHER from a conda environment
+---
+### Setup

 To create the conda enrivonment needed to run CONIPHER clustering and tree building with one wrapper script, follow the steps below.
-Our R package for running CONIPHER tree building on one input tumour is available for installation at https://github.com/McGranahanLab/CONIPHER.
-Please refer to the CONIPHER tree building github and our manuscript here for further details of the method.
+Our R package for CONIPHER tree building is available for download [here](https://github.com/McGranahanLab/CONIPHER).
+Please refer to our manuscript for further details of the method.

 1. Create a conda environment with correct libaries installed
 ```